userfrosting/learn/pages/03.background/chapter.md

 ---
 title: Background
+metadata:
     description: Many developers do not really understand the basics of how HTTP and web applications work.
 This guide attempts to clarify some common misconceptions.
 taxonomy:
     category: docs
 ---